Manitou Lake (Saskatchewan): Description

-about 6.5 km north of the northwest corner of the lake in the Rural Municipality of Manitou Lake No. 442, and Neilburg, about 6.5 km north of the northeast corner of the lake in the Rural Municipality of Hillsdale No. 440, along Highway 40.
+about 6.5 km north of the north-west corner of the lake in the RM of Manitou Lake, and Neilburg, about 6.5 km north of the north-east corner of the lake in the RM of Hillsdale, along Highway 40.
 At the lake's North-West Bay, there is Big Manitou Regional Park.
-Originally founded as part of Suffern Lake Regional Park in 1975, it became its own indepenant regional park in 2019.
+Originally founded as part of Suffern Lake Regional Park in 1975, it became its own independent regional park in 2019.
 The park features camping, cabins, picnicking, swimming, and the Manitou Lake Golf Club.
 Just to the east of the regional park, is Manitou Lake Bible Camp.

+Manitou Lake Area IBA

+The Manitou Lake Area (includes Reflex, Freshwater, Wells, Colette and Cipher Lakes) (SK 089) IBA of Canada encompasses Manitou Lake itself and several smaller nearby lakes—including two in Alberta.
+It also covers the 7252-hectare Artland Sandhills, which are to the west of Manitou Lake.
+Freshwater and Wells Lakes are entirely within Saskatchewan, and Cipher and Colette are in Alberta.
+Reflex Lake straddles the border.
+The lakes are important habitat for birds such as the piping plover, red-necked phalarope, sanderling, stilt sandpiper, ruddy turnstone, redhead, red knot, lesser scaup, and the dunlin.
+Around Manitou Lake, six specific areas covering over half the shoreline have been "designated as critical Piping Plover habitat", which protects the shoreline up to the highwater mark from development.